golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 * `ErigonConf` - containing runtime configuration with default values,
 * `ErigonRuntime` - derives from `RuntimeDef` implements the required methods from `ya-runtime-sdk::Runtime` trait

-At least this methods from the `Runtime` trail has to be implemented but SDK provides default implementation to several others (TODO: link runtime SDK docs)
+At least these methods from the `Runtime` trail have to be implemented but SDK provides default implementation to several others (TODO: link runtime SDK docs)

 * `deploy` - usually called before any command is send to the runtime, but it's possible to call it explicitly by agent SDKs.
    It's run only once per activity, does not accept parameters (but there are plans to add them in the future release), return value is not passed to the requestor agent.
 In the Erigon runtime this method creates directories for Erigon data.